seiyria/sublime-dreams/README.md

 Autocompletion
 ==============
 Currently there is an autocompletion entry for every variable that I could glean out of the reference.
-Procs will eventually be added.
+I have also added this feature for procs.
+They can be tabbed through much like the snippets below.

 Themes
 ======